How Do I Sell My Number Plate?

 If the registration is currently on a vehicle and you sending a copy of a V5C, make sure you to conceal the VIN number as well, as it’s possible for scammers to apply for a new log book if they have this.

-For the actual payment, we recommend using a secure service such as Paypal which provides peace of mind and protection to both parties.
-If using PayPal, be sure to ask the buyer to send the payment under the category of goods and services to ensure both parties are protected.
-Also, be sure to wait until you have received cleared funds before proceeding any further.
+In terms of them making the actual payment, if proceeding without using our escrow service then we would suggest using another secure service such as PayPal which provides some protection to both parties.
+If using PayPal, they should send the payment under the category of 'Goods and Services' to ensure both parties are protected.

 With the payment completed, you now need to transfer the registration.